Filmore History, Family Crest & Coats of Arms

 The surname Filmore was first found in Kent where they held a family seat from very ancient times at the manor of Herst, in the parish of Otterden, since the rteign of Edward II."

-Important Dates for the Filmore family
+Early History of the Filmore family

 This web page shows only a small excerpt of our Filmore research.
 Another 114 words (8 lines of text) covering the years 1632, 1688, 1588, 1653, 1622, 1676, 1657, 1707, 1648, 1720, 1689, 1683 and 1755 are included under the topic Early Filmore History in all our PDF Extended History products and printed products wherever possible.